Markfelixm/sidewinder/README.md

 # Sidewinder

+NOTE: a rewrite is in progress, improving data structures and bringing new features like animations and splitscreen views.
+Check out the rewrite branch :)

 A softbody simulation based on [JellyCar's developer's vlog](https://www.youtube.com/watch?v=3OmkehAJoyo).
 Made in C/C++ with raylib.
 It can be played natively or in the browser.